 Prenatal genetic counseling is provided for all prospective parents, ideally before conception, to assess risk factors for congenital disorders.
-(Certain precautions to help prevent birth defects (eg, avoiding teratogens, taking supplemental folate—see Approach to the Pregnant Woman and Prenatal Care: Diet and supplements.) are recommended for all women who are planning to become pregnant.)
+Certain precautions to help prevent birth defects (eg, avoiding teratogens, taking supplemental folate—see Diet and supplements.) are recommended for all women who are planning to become pregnant.
 Parents with risk factors are advised about possible outcomes and options for evaluation.
 If testing identifies a disorder, reproductive options are discussed.

 Preconception options include

 Preimplantation genetic diagnosis is used to identify genetic defects in embryos created through in vitro fertilization before they are implanted.
 It may be done if a couple has or has a high risk of certain mendelian disorders or chromosomal abnormalities.

 Information presented at genetic counseling should be as simple, nondirective, and jargon-free as possible to help anxious couples understand it.
 Frequent repetition may be necessary.
 Couples should be given time alone to formulate questions.
 Couples can be told about information that is available on the Internet (www.marchofdimes.com) for many common problems (eg, advanced maternal age, recurrent spontaneous abortions, previous offspring with neural tube defects, previous offspring with trisomy).
 Many couples (eg, those with known or suspected risk factors) benefit from referral to genetic specialists for presentation of information and testing options.
 If a fetal abnormality is suspected, patients can be referred for ongoing care to a center that specializes in neonatal care.

 Some risk of genetic abnormality exists in all pregnancies.
 Among live births, incidence is